-- 1. Amend the i carryover allocation to remove the j BINs erroneously assigned to the community buildings in the Project and to allocate the appropriate amount of low-income housing tax credit to each of the k residential buildings in the Project, not exceeding \$e for the entire Project.
-On the amended i carryover allocation, Agency should indicate that it is making the correction under § 1.42-13(b); and - 2.
-Attach a copy of the amended i carryover allocation to an amended Form 8610, Annual Low-Income Housing Credit Agencies Report, for i, and file the amended Form 8610 with the Service.
-When completing the amended Form 8610, Agency should follow the specific instructions on the Form 8610 under the heading "Amended Reports".
+- 1. Amend the d carryover allocation to remove the f BINs erroneously assigned to the Project and to allocate the appropriate amount of low-income housing tax credit to each of the h residential buildings in the Project, not exceeding \$e for the entire Project.
+On the amended d carryover allocation, Agency should indicate that it is making the correction under § 1.42-13(b); and - Attach a copy of the amended d carryover allocation to an amended Form 8610, Annual Low-Income Housing Credit Agencies Report, for d, and file the amended Form 8610 with the Service.
+When completing the amended Form 8610, Agency should follow the specific instructions on the Form 8610 under the heading "Amended Reports."

 No opinion is expressed or implied regarding the application of any other provisions of the Code or regulations.
-Specifically, we express no opinion on whether the Project qualifies for the low-income housing tax credit under § 42 nor the validity of the Project's costs included in eligible basis.
+Specifically, we express no opinion on whether the Project qualifies for the low-income housing tax credit under § 42 or the validity of the Project's costs included in eligible basis.

-In accordance with the power of attorney filed with this request, we are sending a copy of this letter ruling to Agency's authorized representative.
+In accordance with the power of attorney filed with this request, we are sending a copy of this letter ruling to Partnership, Agency, and Agency's authorized representative.